Waning storm Rina sparks Cancun flight chaos

 Even with the downgrades, Rina is expected to cause downpours and potentially dangerous waves.
 Most schools in Quintana Roo closed as a safety precaution.

-More than 4,000 residents and visitors were evacuated from the islands of Isla Mujeres and the flood-prone Holbox.
+More than 4,000 residents and visitors were evacuated from the islands of Isla Mujeres and Holbox, which is low-lying and prone to flooding.

+The sixth hurricane in the 2011 Atlantic season, Rina was located about 50 miles south of Cozumel Island, famous for its diving and coral reefs, at 4 p.m.
+CDT/2100 GMT on Thursday, and was moving north at 7 mph.

 The head of Mexico's West Coast National Marine Park, Jaime Gonzalez, said the hurricane would likely erode Cancun's famous white-sand beaches, which have been rebuilt twice since Wilma stripped away nearly 60 percent of the city's sand.

-Moved out of her hotel in Playa del Carmen as a safety measure against Rina's advance, she said she and her husband had even been "a bit excited" when they heard about the storm.

-"We're just going to stay and experience it. ...
-I love storms," she said.
-"We can't cut this trip short because I'm not going to swim back to Dallas."

-(Additional reporting by Anahi Rama; Writing by Dave Graham and Mica Rosenberg; Editing by Eric Beech and Peter Cooney)
+(Additional reporting by Anahi Rama; writing by Dave Graham and Mica Rosenberg; editing by Mohammad Zargham and Eric Beech)